← Back to Blog

 Enable Grayscale Mode at Night

 TikTok is a visual platform.
 Without color, the videos become dramatically less engaging.
-SunBreak includes a step-by-step guide for enabling iOS grayscale mode (Settings > Accessibility > Color Filters).
+Enabling grayscale mode on your iPhone (Settings > Accessibility > Color Filters) strips the visual dopamine out of the experience.
 Set up the triple-click shortcut so you can toggle it quickly.
+Combined with app blocking, grayscale makes your phone boring enough that you do not even want to pick it up.

-Use TikTok's Built-In Time Limit
+Use TikTok's Built-In Time Limit (But Do Not Rely on It)

 TikTok has a "Screen Time Management" feature with daily time limits and a bedtime reminder.
 The problem is that bypassing it takes one tap — just like Screen Time.
 Use it as a soft nudge during the day, but do not rely on it at night.